Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Numerical Analysis of the Error and Resource Estimates

 Let us now show a plot where we examine the scaling of $N_{circ}$ with respect to the input parameters.
 It is difficult to make general statements about the scaling of $N_{circ}$ from Eq.~\eqref{eq: cost function with nvfactor}, since it does not have a trivial form, thus a look at a plot helps with understanding its scaling.
 We take as default the parameters estimated above and analyze in Fig.~\ref{fig:parametersensitivity} the deviations caused by changing a single parameter away from the default.

 We conclude from this figure, that $N_{circ}$ does not change much for the parameters $a_{max}$, $M$, $L_{f\tau}$, $K$ and $\Sigma$.
-As it was proved impossible to estimate $K$ in a general way, it is promising to see that our estimate of $N_{circ}$ does not scale with it as much as with other parameters.\\ In addition, $N_{circ}$ changes faster for the parameters $p$, $T$, $b_{max}$, $\epsilon_{target}$, and $L_{fy}$.
+As it was proved impossible to estimate $K$ in a general way, it is promising to see that our estimate of $N_{circ}$ does not scale with it as much as with other parameters.

+In addition, $N_{circ}$ changes faster for the parameters $p$, $T$, $b_{max}$, $\epsilon_{target}$, and $L_{fy}$.
 For $p$ in particular, we see that a minimum of $N_{circ}$ is reached for a value higher than for $p=1$.
 We will examine the behavior with $p$ with more detail in the next section.